In Honor of

 I could afford to spend 5 days to shoot it.
 (I was there 9 days.
 I lost 2 days in travel, used 2 days for my 180 project and had 5 days left to shoot De Wallen.
 In reality I produced De Wallen with only 4 1/2 days of shooting time as I was rained out for half a day.)
-I had basically no cooperation from anyone other than paying a few gals for couple minutes of shoot time.
+I had basically no cooperation from anyone, no fixer, no $ other than paying a few gals (who ended up cheating me) for couple minutes of shoot time.
 The vast majority of the work was candid.

 Everything I take for gear has to be carried on my back when I travel.
 I can’t leave it in my room for fear of theft, nor can I afford to travel with an assistant to carry some of it.
 Whatever fits in one backpack is my kit that is married to me for the duration…even when I go food shopping.

 Having insurance wont help me.
 What good does it do me if I have my gear is stolen and the trip is ruined?
 Now I go back home to file a claim, fight it out with the insurance company, have to spend time to re-buy all my gear.
 Then have to rebook the trip and do all that uncomfortable travel to get back to first base to re-start shooting the project.

 Imagine what I could have done if I had deep pockets and could have spent 3 weeks shooting De Wallen.
 Some photogs have been lucky to have been able to devote a year to similar projects.
 But, the hallmark of the skilled doc photog is that they produce with what time constraints and problems they find themselves in.
 That is what I did…I produced a landmark book in 4-1/2 days of shooting time.